hnmn/termux-rootfs/termux-rootfs/data/data/com.termux/files/usr/README.txt

 * Termux:API
   APK is located at ${PREFIX}/share/doc/termux-rootfs/TermuxAPI.apk

+You can use NeoTerm instead of Termux.
+Patched apk is located at:

+  ${PREFIX}/share/doc/termux-rootfs/NeoTerm.apk

 If you need to use a QEMU emulator for running an operating system, the best way is to use a Limbo (QEMU x86) Android application which located at: